SAIL-GuoLab/DeepContrast_Demo/README.md

 ```
 ### Explanations of the folders:
 **Test_retest_data_complete** is supposed to contain all data from the test-retest reliability dataset.
-However, as GitHub has a strict data upload limit of 100 MB, we have to omit the actual data files from this repository, and instead make these files available upon request on Google Drive.
-Currently the Chief Editor and the reviewers will have access to the link pointing to the Google Drive folder.
+However, as GitHub has a strict data upload limit of 100 MB, we have to omit the actual data files from this repository, and instead make these files available upon request on Google Drive (link: ).

 **Healthy_Human_Brain_Model** contains the backbone of the Healthy Human Brain Model (both the architecture and the trained model weights) introduced in our manuscript.
 Currently only the customized testing code is made available.
 Again, since the model weights (543 MB) exceeds the file size limit, we have to keep the "saved_model_weights" folder empty and only share that over Google Drive.